baggepinnen/MonteCarloMeasurements.jl/README.md

 julia> mean(p) ≈ m
 true
 ```
-`sigmapoints` also accepts a `Normal/MvNormal` object as input. *Caveat:* If you are creating several one-dimensional uncertain values using sigmaopints independently, they will be strongly correlated.
+`sigmapoints` also accepts a `Normal/MvNormal` object as input. *Caveat:* If you are creating several one-dimensional uncertain values using sigmapoints independently, they will be strongly correlated.
 Use the multidimensional constructor!
 Example:
 ```julia
 p = StaticParticles(sigmapoints(1, 0.1^2))               # Wrong!
 ζ = StaticParticles(sigmapoints(0.3, 0.1^2))             # Wrong!